Julia Gillard's misogyny speech: Perceptions of hypocrisy

 Gillard's speech was criticised as hypocritical by some because earlier in the day the Labor Party had passed legislation cutting welfare benefits to single parents, almost all of whom were single mothers.
 In Overland, Stephanie Convery wrote: "Standing up for women's rights is not just about calling sexism for what it is.
 It's about agitating for specific change...
 I don't care how many sharp speeches she makes: her government is making life for some of the most vulnerable women in Australia even harder than it already is, and I want no part in it."
 In Crikey, Shakira Hussein wrote "I will not be lectured on sexism or misogyny by Julia Gillard on the very day that she has driven so many women deeper into poverty."
 Many single mothers interviewed by Anwen Crawford for Meanjin were similarly critical of the speech's timing.

-Results of the speech
+Impact and legacy

 After Gillard's speech went viral, the Macquarie Dictionary updated its definition of the term "misogyny".
 Previously defined as a "hatred of women" by the Australian dictionary, misogyny now encompasses "entrenched prejudice against women".
 Director of the Australian National Dictionary Centre in Canberra, Amanda Laugesen, said the broader definition has a long history, with the original Oxford English Dictionary defining misogyny as "hatred or dislike or prejudice against women" and including examples dating back to the 19th century.